 If people don’t know what they’re working toward or what they need to do to get there, your gamification attempts will fall flat.
 Steve Sims, vice president of product at ON24, noted that gamification should always start with business goals and how they’re going to be measured.
 Then, you need to understand the groups of employees you’re working with and what you want to motivate them to do.
 [Read related article: How to Set Achievable Business Goals]

 “We advocate for ongoing analytics, both to measure progress toward goals and to provide information to evolve the solution going forward,” Sims said.
 “Anything can get stale, so the gamification solution needs to keep evolving.”

-“Having a great visual representation of employee standings and clear, consistent KPIs will help encourage teams to reach the top spot,” added Mick Hollison, president of Cloudera.
+“Having a great visual representation of employee standings and clear, consistent KPIs will help encourage teams to reach the top spot,” added Mick Hollison, former president of Cloudera.

 An efficient feedback loop will help your program succeed.
 Frequent and immediate feedback via scorecards or benchmarks toward a goal will allow employees to adjust their performance accordingly.